-These instructions will help you undelete information from your account.
+These instructions will help you restore information that was deleted from your account.

 There is no "recycle bin" into which the deleted items are moved.
 When an item is deleted from list view or asset view, it is immediately deleted.
 However, the activity logs will record this action with a (restore icon) that gives an Administrator the option to restore the deleted item.

 Both core and flexible assets can be restored.
 If there are embedded passwords, attachments, related items, and security permissions associated with the asset when it was deleted, these will all be restored at the same time.
 The revision history is restored as well.